-- Flexible courses offering opportunities to gain a wide and varied education whilst reinforcing a great depth of knowledge in your specialism, and developing your own enthusiasm within a structure that will teach you to think about a range of personal, cultural and historical topics
+Our flexible courses give you a wide and varied education, whilst reinforcing a great depth of knowledge in your specialism, and developing your own enthusiasm within a structure that will teach you to think about a range of personal, cultural and historical topics.

-Our programme is unique in Scotland in specializing in European Philosophy (sometimes also called Continental Philosophy), and it is also distinctive in 3 ways:
+Our programme is unique in Scotland in specializing in Continental Philosophy (European Philosophy), and it is also distinctive in 3 ways:

 - We believe that philosophy should be connected to whatever interests you.
 We encourage you to make links between philosophy and other disciplines, such as politics, literature, film, the environment, psychology, and computer science.
 Specialist modules and independent study options will help you to explore philosophically the topics of special interest to you.

 Find out more about our courses and what it's like to study in Dundee using the links below.